Juan-Jones/earnonlinemoney/content/blog/ways-to-get-paid-in-one-hour.md

 Have you taken courses that are still relevant?
 If you have detailed notes from classes or courses, sell them to other students.
 Websites like Stuvia and Nexus Notes allow you to upload and sell your study materials.

-### 12. Create and Sell Online Courses
+### 12. Test Websites and Apps

-Creating and selling online courses is a great way to share your expertise and make money.
-Platforms like Udemy and Teachable allow you to create and sell courses on various topics.
-You can earn a significant income based on the number of enrollments.
+Website and app testing is another quick way to earn money online.
+Companies like UserTesting and TryMyUI pay users to test websites and apps and provide feedback.
+Payments range from $10 to $60 per test, which usually takes around 20 minutes to complete.

 ### 13. Offer Consulting Services